-The last thing you want to do when a tenant moves out is have to deap clean; kitchen, bathroom, carpets…the lot.
-You also don’t want to have to be spending money re-decorating the whole place again.
-So, avoid the heart ache and arguments and ensure you do a thorough Inventory before the tenant moves in.
-Also, make sure you take a deposit (and secure it with a recognised deposit scheme).
-With these two things in place you can claim the cost from the deposit and use your inventory as proof.
+When a tenant moves out is you as the landlord should deep clean; kitchen, bathroom, carpets…the lot.
+It also can be important to also carry out some mold testing and even test the electrics of the house to make sure it is all working properly.
+You ideally don’t want to have to be spending money redecorating the whole place again.
+So, avoid the heartache and arguments and ensure you do a thorough Inventory before the tenant moves in.
+Also, make sure you secure a deposit (and secure it with a recognised deposit scheme).
+With these two things in place, you can claim the cost from the deposit and use your inventory as proof.

 DO NOT- Think “Oh they seem like good people; I don’t need an Inventory or Deposit”.
 Assume all people are Witches and Ghouls because things can turn ugly and scary VERY quickly!